Share Post

 Charger’s maximum charging rate: The charging duration also depends on the charger’s maximum charging rate.
 For instance, a charger of 7 kW capacity can’t offer more than a 7 kW charging rate to an 11 kW electric vehicle battery.

 Environmental conditions: The climate conditions also tend to impact the EV charging speed.
 Charging an EV takes more time during cold weather conditions, especially while using a rapid charger.
-It happens due to the reduced efficiency of vehicle batteries to contain the charge due to cold temperature.
+It happens due to the reduced efficiency of vehicle batteries to contain the charge due to cold temperatures.

-EV charging at home is like charging any other electronic device such as your mobile phone or laptop.
+EV charging at home is like charging any other electronic device, such as your mobile phone or laptop.
 So, you can plug the car into a charger whenever needed.

 Most people avoid letting their EV discharge to 0 per cent by topping up on time.
 You can plug the charger into your EV overnight to get a fully charged battery in the morning.
 Keeping the battery charged allows you the flexibility of having your car ready for any unexpected journeys.